-The index of the first occurrence of value within the range of elements in array that extends from startIndex to the last element, if found; otherwise, the lower bound of the array minus 1.
+The index of the first occurrence of value, if it’s found, within the range of elements in array that extends from startIndex to the last element; otherwise, the lower bound of the array minus 1.

 This method is an O(n) operation, where n is the number of elements from startIndex to the end of array.

 The example calls the following three overloads of the IndexOf method to find the index of a string in a string array:

 IndexOf(Array, Object), to determine the first occurrence of the string "the" in a string array.

 , to determine the first occurrence of the string "the" in the fourth to the last elements of a string array.

 IndexOf(Array, Object, Int32, Int32), to determine the first occurrence of the string "the" in a string array from the element that follows the last successful match to the end of the array.

 .NET FrameworkSupported in: 4.5, 4, 3.5, 3.0, 2.0, 1.1, 1.0

 .NET Framework Client ProfileSupported in: 4, 3.5 SP1